viriditas-org/viriditas-org.github.io/_sections/format.md

 exploration and that *Viriditas* will nucleate the formation of a more stable community of space-inspired biologists.

-And finally the name *Viriditas* is a reference to a concept in Kim Stanley Robinson's Mars Trilogy: "All these conditions make survival for living things difficult in the extreme.
+The name *Viriditas* is inspired from a concept in Kim Stanley Robinson's *Mars Trilogy*:
+"All these conditions [on Mars] make survival for living things difficult in the extreme.
 But life is tough and adaptable, it is the green force viriditas, pushing into the universe." -*Green Mars*